GuillaumeIsabelleX/gix-adaptive-style-transfer/README.md

+# This is probably the Original Forked I keep a tag to learn what I changed

 # A Style-Aware Content Loss for Real-time HD Style Transfer
 ***Artsiom Sanakoyeu\*, Dmytro Kotovenko\*, Sabine Lang, Björn Ommer*, In ECCV 2018 (Oral)**